wagonhelm/TF_ObjectDetection_API/README.md

     ```
     To switch windows `Press CTL+B` then `window #`

     Once both jupyter and tensorboard are running, using your browser, navigate to the URLs shown in the terminal output if those don't work  try http://localhost:8888/ for Jupyter Notebook and http://localhost:6006/ for Tensorboard.
+I had issues with using TensorBoard with Firefox when launched from Docker.

 ### Using Native Python 3